godatadriven/godatadriven-blog/content/experiments-day.md

 For who is this? **Seasoned lean startup experts, more advanced data scientists, product managers, senior designers**.
 Required is experience working in a data-driven organisation.

+We will work on a case by a world leading food retailer.
+The case will work from strategy to new concepts that need to be tested by business experiments.
+The experiments are the outcome of the afternoon session.
+In the tradition of fact-based marketing we will combine data and creativity to come up with powerful new but especially testable ideas.

 Participation is free of charge but seats are limited.

 <table align=center>